 The pages that follow give a pictorial history of the public hospital buildings in Wellington city, with commentary on hospital building needs and decisions made.

 It goes without saying that the provision of an excellent health service is determined by the staff rather than the buildings.
-A history of all staff categories is not available but a detailed account of the senior medical staff is presented.
+A history of all staff categories is not available but a detailed account of the senior medical staff is presented, together with sections on the senior nursing staff - Nursing Administration and a section giving the history of the Wellington Hospital School of Nursing.
+The history of the provision of services for sick children is also presented.

 Find out more